 - A) At the time each Business Item is presented to Council, staff will present the item.
-Anthe applicant, if applicable, may speak after the staff presentation.
-The Mayor or Presiding Officer Mayor will then callprovide for citizen's input and comments.
-The Mayor or Presiding Officer will establish time limits for the applicant and/or any citizen comments on a Business Item. - B) Those speaking before Council will be allowed three minutes to address Council, but time limits may be waived upon consensus of the Council.
-Anyone wishing to speak before Council on an item that is on the Agenda must complete a Speaker Card and submit it to the Clerk prior to the meeting. - C) The purpose of all public comments is to provide information and the speaker's views for Council consideration.
+An applicant, if applicable, may speak after the staff presentation.
+The Mayor or Presiding Officer will then call for citizen comments. - B) Anyone wishing to speak before Council on an item that is on the Agenda must complete a Speaker Card and submit it to the Clerk prior to the meeting. - C) The purpose of all public comments is to provide information and the speaker's views for Council consideration.
 It is not appropriate for the speakers to question directly, or debate the matter under consideration with Staff, other speakers, the audience, or members of the Council.
 All comments shall be addressed through the Presiding Officer.
-After being recognized by the Presiding Officer, Council may question the speakers, the applicant, or the any-applicant's representatives or City Staff.
+After being recognized by the Presiding Officer, Council may question the speakers, the applicant, or the applicant's representatives or City Staff.
 Except when answering a direct question from a Council Member, all remarks will be addressed to the Council as a whole, and not to individual members. - D) Proper decorum must be observed by members of the Council, by speakers in providing testimony and remarks, and by the audience.
-In order to conduct an orderly business [00035276.DOCX / 1]12 meeting, the Presiding Officer shall keep control of the Meeting, and require the speakers and audience to refrain from abusive or profane remarks, disruptive outbursts, applause, protests, or other conduct which disrupts or interferes with the orderly conduct of the business of the meeting.
+In order to conduct an orderly business meeting, the Presiding Officer shall keep control of the Meeting, and require the speakers and audience to refrain from abusive or profane remarks, disruptive outbursts, applause, protests, or other conduct which disrupts or interferes with the orderly conduct of the business of the meeting.
 Personal attacks on Council Members, City Staff, or members of the Public are not allowed.
 It is inappropriate to utilize the Public Hearing or other Agenda Item for the purpose of making political speeches, including threats of political action.
 Engaging in such conduct, and failing to cease such conduct upon request of the Presiding Officer, will be grounds for ending a speaker's time at the podium or, at the direction of the Presiding Officer, for removal of any disruptive person from the Meeting Room.